New Zealand soil data

 There are several reasons why finding the right piece of NZ soil information can be tricky:

 - Data on NZ soils have been collected for more than 100 years, with standards for description, classification and analysis changing over time.

-- A first data repository, the National Soils Database (NSD), was introduced by NZ Soil Bureau in the 1980’s, discontinued in 1992 due to funding restrictions, then re-initiated by Manaaki Whenua as the National Soil Data Repository (NSDR) in 2015.
-The processing and upload of soil ‘legacy’ data into NSDR is an ongoing and labour-intensive process.
+- A first data repository, the National Soils Database (NSD), was introduced by NZ Soil Bureau in the 1980’s, discontinued in 1992 due to funding restrictions, then re-established by Manaaki Whenua as the National Soil Data Repository (NSDR) in 2015.
+The processing and upload of soil ‘legacy’ data into the NSDR is an ongoing and labour-intensive process.

 Missing anything here?

 Get in touch with us if you are aware of any NZ soil data sources that are not listed on this page.